 Manually performing tasks like routing and data reporting is the least efficient and most costly method for doing them.
 Luckily, this is where telematics fleet management systems come into play.
 Automating critical tasks and tracking metrics more easily can help you manage your entire fleet more effectively.

-Listed below are the top seven productivity issues faced by fleet managers and how a telematics fleet management system can help them deal with these challenges:
+Listed below are the top six productivity issues faced by fleet managers and how a telematics fleet management system can help them deal with these challenges:

 1. Administrative Tasks Consume Too Much Time